 Rather than taking fables directly from Aesop, we have designed a suite of vignettes in the same style, in some cases amalgamating or re-telling existing fables.
 Thus, they use animals as characters in settings that (a) are brief, (b) focus on goal-directed behavior, (c) often center on high-level social interactions that include communication, and (d) involve agents who reason about others' mental states.
 Each fable describes the participating agents' actions, perceptions, and choices.
-The main difference from standard fables, other than our indifference to their morals, is that the fable is not narrated to an audience in the manner of a story; rather, elements of the tale are given as beliefs of the system, which implicitly watches events unfold.
+The main differences from standard fables are that we are not concerned with their morals, and we present things from the perspective of a primary agent rather than narrating to an absent audience.

 Table 1 presents these fables, ordered by the complexity of reasoning they require for understanding.
-For instance, the first story amounts to basic plan understanding, albeit expressed in terms of the things the system comes to believe.
-The second involves social interaction only through observation.
-We include these two fables to establish that our system can reason about agents' nested models of other agents, sometimes called 'mind reading'.
+For instance, the first two stories involve social interaction only through observation, and we include them to establish that our system can reason about agents' nested models of other agents, sometimes called 'mind reading'.
 These two scenarios follow the same basic plan but have different levels of embedding in their explanatory structure.
 For example, in The Hungry Crow, the observer infers that the crow believes the jar is not locked; in The Spying Snake, the observer comes to believe that the snake believes that the crow believes the jar is not locked.

 The remaining fables in the table are more complex.
-In both The Proud Lion and The Sheep and Worms, the observer must infer the protagonist's mistaken beliefs and why they arise, while also drawing accurate conclusions about the true events.
+In both The Proud Lion and The Sheep and Worms, the observer must infer the central agent's mistaken beliefs and why they arise, while also drawing accurate conclusions about the true events.
 In The Fox and the Crow, the observer sees the crow recognize the fox's false beliefs - incorrect assumptions about trustworthiness and the edibility of food - and capitalize on them for her own ends; something similar happens in The Lurking Eel.
-In The Trapped Crow and The Lion and the Sheep, the observer sees the antagonist go further, intentionally deceiving another agent in order to enact some plan.
+In The Trapped Crow and The Lion and the Sheep, the observer sees the central agent go further, intentionally deceiving another agent in order to enact some plan.

 We maintain that understanding these vignettes requires a number of capabilities that are central to social cognition.
 These include encoding and reasoning about agents' models of other agents' mental states, as well as more sophisticated abilities related to representing false beliefs, taking advantages of those beliefs (opportunism), and encouraging such errors for one's own ends (deception).
-We now turn to a computational framework that supports reasoning about social interactions of this form.
+We now turn to a computational framework that supports reasoning about social interactions.